arouyan/lakeFS/docs/reference/garbage-collection.md

   example-repo us-east-1
 ```
 ## Considerations

 1. In order for an object to be hard-deleted, it must be deleted from all branches.
    You should remove stale branches to prevent them from retaining old objects.
    For example, consider a branch that has been merged to `main` and has become stale.
    An object which is later deleted from `main` will always be present in the stale branch, preventing it from being hard-deleted.

-1. lakeFS will never delete objects outside your repository's storage namespace.
+1. lakeFS will never delete objects outside of your repository's storage namespace.
    In particular, objects that were imported using `lakefs import` or `lakectl ingest` will not be affected by GC jobs.

 1. In cases where deleted objects are brought back to life while a GC job is running, said objects may or may not be